ABDhaikal/prisma-express-template/README.md

 ```

-6. go to `package.json`  and add comment to run dev run build and run start
-6. go to `package.json`  and add comment to run dev run build and run start
+1. go to `package.json`  and add comment to run dev run build and run start

 ```
 "scripts": {